JulianWogersien/basic-vim-config/README.md

 the :term command splits the terminal below instead of at the top the colorscheme used is molokai feel free to add things via PR but unless you make a good reason i wont accept plugins or very complex things

-also sorry i missed a 'c' in the repo name